Hecate08/SDS/README.md

 * matrixStats

 Data sets (order of subjects have to match in all 3 datasets)
-* survival data in form of: OVERALL.SURVIVAL, overall.survival.indicator
+* survival data (data.frame) in form of: OVERALL.SURVIVAL, overall.survival.indicator
-* gene expression data already filtered and normalized
+* gene expression data (matrix) already filtered and normalized
-* clinical data with dummy variables for categorical variables
+* clinical data (data.frame) with dummy variables for categorical variables